What Are The 3 Stages Of Relapse?

 Instead, they are experiencing inner turmoil and emotional instability, which may manifest as mood swings, irritability, and poor self-care.

-People may struggle due to a combination of internal conflicts alongside outside environmental factors, such as working in an area near a bar.
+People may struggle due to a combination of internal conflicts alongside outside environmental factors, such as passing by places associated with past substance use or being around people who still use.

 People in the midst of emotional relapse may struggle to keep up with basic acts of self-care, such as feeding themselves and maintaining healthy sleep habits.

-These emotional struggles can be thought of as warning signs, and often indicate a need for connecting with a support system, prioritizing mental health, and practicing self-compassion.
+These emotional struggles can be thought of as warning signs and often indicate a need to connect with a support system, prioritize mental health, and practice self-compassion.

 Signs Of Mental Relapse (Stage 2)